ScriptedAlchemy/usersdotfun/plugins/masa-source/README.md

 Each object in the `search` array defines a specific query to be executed by the plugin.

--   `type` (required, string): Specifies the platform or data type to search on Masa (e.g., `"twitter-scraper"`).
+-   `type` (required, string): Specifies the platform or data type to search on Masa (e.g., `"twitter"`).
 This corresponds to a registered service within the Masa Source plugin.
 -   `query` (optional, string): A general query string.
 Its interpretation depends on the specific service (`type`).
 For some services, this might map to a primary search term (e.g., `allWords` for Twitter).
 -   `pageSize` (optional, number): A general hint for how many items to fetch per request.
 The service might override or interpret this.
 -   `language` (optional, string): A language code (e.g., "en", "es") to filter results by language if supported by the service.